 Social impact bonds are differentiated from other fixed-income securities by the number of major players involved in the fundraising process.

 Generally, the process starts when a philanthropic organization identifies projects that can help solve problems in low-income countries.
 The organization reaches out to potential investors and agrees to repay the principal amount plus some premium to the investors if the development of the project is successful.
 In addition, the service provider who will run the project is determined.

 The parties then determine the quantifiable metrics that will measure the project’s success.
-Interested investors inject the required capital and the service providers use the funds to finance the project’s development.
+Interested investors inject the required capital by purchasing bonds and the service providers use the funds to finance the project’s development.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: